 Analysis and Test Results

 Wait!
-How many diapers are they going to need?
+How many diapers am I going to need?

-In the first year, your tiny mini me is going to go through about 2,500 diapers.
-If that number is daunting and hard to grasp, it breaks down to something like 10-12 diapers a day on average for the first few months, then about 6 per day for the rest of the first year.
-In year two, you can expect that pace to slow to about 3-4 per day, and that pace may continue into year three when potty training really takes hold.
-Even after potty training, they'll probably still use one overnight diaper per day for another year or two.
+In the first year alone, your tiny tot will go through about 2,500 diapers.
+If that number seems daunting, it breaks down to about 10-12 diapers a day for the first 2-3 months and about 6 per day for the rest of the year.
+By year two, the pace slows to about 3-4 per day and continues into year three when potty training adds a twist to your diapering routine.
+Even after potty training, most children use 1-2 overnight diapers per day for about another year for naps and nighttime.

-Add it all up, and your precious bundle of joy is going to amass a mountain of roughly 6,000 dirty diapers.
-That's a lot of diapers to put in the landfill, which is why a growing number (but still a minority) of Moms consider green-diapers or choose cloth diapers.
+Add it all up, and your precious bundle of joy will amass a mountain of roughly 6,000 dirty diapers in total (but up to 9,000 in some estimations).
+That's a lot of diapers to put in the landfill, which is why a growing number of parents are considering green disposables or choosing to diaper with cloth instead.

-So, what is all that going to Cost me?
+So, what is all of that going to cost me?